ellenycc/paintings-scraper/README.md

 ✅ Reduced hours of manual data entry
-✅ Created a scalable solution that can be extended to include image data and AI features ✅ Demonstrated practical application of software development in a museum environment
+✅ Created a scalable solution that can be extended to include image data and AI features

 ## Installation